 - Samples of Performance Work or other materials (Optional): Applicants may submit other evidence of training, experience, aptitude and motivation, although the criteria listed above are most pertinent to the program's deliberations.
 Please limit supplementary materials to your most relevant or current work.
 The format should be a website link or a single DVD.
 Please limit submission length to 15-20 minutes.
 Résumé, statement of purpose, writing samples and other materials should be submitted online at the Document Upload System.

-Any materials that cannot be upload in PDF format should be mailed directly to:
+Any materials that cannot be uploaded in PDF format should be mailed directly to:

 Attn: Dr. Charlotte Canning